 Property

-Property is a sub-component of an Analytics account, which can be used to track one website or mobile app.
+Property is a sub-component of an Analytics account that can be used to track a single website or mobile app.
 The property also determines which data is organized and stored together.

 Query